-There are 3 main factors that may be contributing to your monthly discomfort, and they might surprise you…
+When we start to focus on how to soothe period cramps from a holistic approach, there are 3 main factors to consider that may be contributing to your monthly discomfort, and they might surprise you…

 It may sound surprising that deficiency has a lot to do with cramps.
 One of the main nutritional deficiencies linked to menstrual pain is the lack of Omega Fatty Acids in our diet, particularly Omega 3.
 Period pain is essentially inflammation, and guess which Omega is responsible for balancing out our body’s inflammatory response?
 Omega 3!

-One of my favorite food based ways to up my minerals is to drink a daily Nettle Infusion which is jam packed with all sorts of vital nutrients that help support your body.
-Get high quality oils here.
+One of my favorite food-based ways to up my minerals is to drink a daily Nettle Infusion which is jam-packed with all sorts of vital nutrients that help support your body.

 Turning to over the counter meds for cramp relief can further stress and overwhelm the liver.
 Its ability to sift through toxins and hormones can become sluggish, allowing them to float freely through the body.
 The more toxins we have, the more intense our symptoms become like painful heavy periods.